 Cardholders of any Amex card can access their live web chat, which may be more helpful than calling them on.
 That might depend on your reason for contacting them, though.
 If you have some complicated questions it might be easier to explain to a person on the phone.

 They also have a co-browse feature for cardholders.
 If you agree to use it, this will let an Amex customer support rep see your screen and guide you through a procedure or to the information you need.

 The Hilton Honors American Express Surpass® Card is a good card option for anyone who spends at least $1,000 or so at Hilton properties every year.
 If you find yourself in their hotels more often than not, a card like this could probably go a long way for you.

-You’ll only need to spend around $330 at Hilton properties to offset the annual fee, assuming you earn at the 30X rate and redeem points with a valuable method.
+You’ll only need to spend around $330 at Hilton properties to offset the annual fee, assuming you earn at the 30X rate and redeem points with a valuable method (12X points from the card and 18X points from Hilton Honors Gold status).
 That’s pretty inexpensive, although you may need to wait a bit to find a great redemption offer.

 This shows how easily you can earn the points you need to make this card worth the cost.
 But the threshold for the free weekend night is $15,000 per year, so if you won’t spend that much you may want to consider the no-annual-fee version of this card.

-The extra benefits are pretty good for a card with a $95 fee.
+The extra benefits are pretty good for a card with a $95 fee (Rates & Fees).
 The most important for travelers will probably be the Hilton Honors Gold status and all the perks that come with it.
 But don’t forget to use your 10 free visits to Priority Pass Select airport lounges, too.

 If you tend to stay with Hilton but you don’t quite like this card, there are some others that might suit you better.
 There are also cards designed for other hotel brands, and cards that are good for travel in general.
 Take a look at some of those options below to see if one might be a better fit.